-Area coordinator positions are handled through the University of Central Florida Human Resources Department.
+Coordinator positions are handled through the University of Central Florida Human Resources Department.
 Please apply at www.jobswithucf.com.

 The Department of Housing and Residence Life employs Conference Assistants to work with the conference groups that reside in the UCF residence halls and apartments during the summer.
 The CA position is a ‘live in’ position that requires the CA to live in an assigned on-campus efficiency for the summer.
 The CA is responsible for assisting with the functioning of the conference program including; assisting with group logistics, promoting a safe and comfortable building environment, and for serving as a departmental and university role model.

-A Lead Office Assistant (LOA) is responsible for greeting and assisting students with their concerns and well as assisting with the day-to-day operations of the community office.
-The daily work of an LOA includes, but is not limited to: answering student questions, scheduling appointments, speaking with students and parents on the phone, handling lockouts, submitting work orders, preparing conduct letters and files, reviewing and updating the office manual, assisting with the supervision, training, and evaluation of the office assistants, and any other duty assigned by the Area Coordinator or Graduate Assistant(s).
+A Lead Office Assistant (LOA) is responsible for greeting and assisting students with their concerns as well as assisting with the day-to-day operations of the community office.
+The daily work of an LOA includes, but is not limited to: answering student questions, scheduling appointments, speaking with students and parents on the phone, handling lockouts, submitting work orders, preparing conduct letters and files, reviewing and updating the office manual, assisting with the supervision, training, and evaluation of the office assistants, and any other duty assigned by the Coordinator or Graduate Assistant(s).

 An OA is a student employee for the Department of Housing and Residence Life who works at the front desk in each of the community offices.
 An OA is responsible for greeting and assisting students, parents, and guests with their concerns and assisting with the day-to-day operations of the community office.
-The daily work of an OA includes, but is not limited to: answering student questions, scheduling appointments, speaking with students and parents on the phone, handling lockouts, submitting work orders, processing mail for the campus (Rosen), and any other duties assigned by the Area Coordinator or the Senior Secretary (Rosen).
+The daily work of an OA includes, but is not limited to: answering student questions, scheduling appointments, speaking with students and parents on the phone, handling lockouts, submitting work orders, processing mail for the campus (Rosen), and any other duties assigned by the Coordinator or the Senior Secretary (Rosen).

 The Department of Housing and Residence Life is always accepting RHAP applications.
 Qualified candidates will be contacted whenever a position becomes available.